jython/devguide/coverage.rst

-..
-This file is derived from a file of the same name in the CPython devguide and will receive updates from the CPython guide by merging.

 .. _coverage:

 Increase Test Coverage
 ======================

-Jython adopts the Python Standard Library practically wholesale.
-Its quality is taken care of almost entirely by the CPython project, while Jython tries to minimise the amount of Jython-specific code either in the standard library and our tests, or added to the Jython code base to supersede standard modules.
-Improvements to the library and its test coverage may emerge from Jython, but the strategy requires they be contributes upstream to CPython.

-.. note:: A lot of this section is identical to the CPython guide and not validated in a Jython context.
-The section on C is not relevant to Java, and we need to write one that is.

-..
-In the 2017 revision, scoring for C-specific content suggested we create a coverage_jy companion file.

 Python development follows a practice that all semantic changes and additions to the language and :abbr:`stdlib (standard library)` are accompanied by